Norbert Haug has admitted he is stepping down due to Mercedes

 He said he doesn't know if his job will now be split into two roles -- DTM and F1.
 "I have no information.
 Maybe there is a very capable professional who can do much more than I can," said Haug.
 He played down suggestions ex-drivers like Michael and Ralf Schumacher

-, can fill his shoes.
+, or Mika Hakkinen, can fill his shoes.
 "Honestly, I don't think they were born to be in the office," laughed Haug.
 (GMM)

 Order your Mercedes merchandise here!